Nicholson Hand Files

 If you’re looking for a great set of files that will meet virtually all of your needs on a jobsite, and comes at a reasonable price, the Nicholson 9 Piece Hand File Set with Ergonomic Handles, American Pattern (part number 22030HNN) is your huckleberry.
-It contains:

 - 6″ xx slim taper file

 - 8″ flat bastard file

 - 10″ mill bastard file